shaunday/ToDos/Action Items.md

 UI Client
-    tasks: padding for color/ right side is being cut off on edit mode show item editing when filter and its not on
+    tasks: padding for color/ right side is being cut off on edit mode show item editing when filter and its not on loading/ or something while tasks are loading/adding mark filtering/clear button if filtered
     On permanent disconnect, prompt UI to notify the user or retry manually commit pending methods manually/ notify on ui